 Subrahmaniam Krishnan-Harihara, Head of Research, at Greater Manchester Chamber of Commerce has an interesting take on Brexit:

-Online sales offers a low-cost way to try a new market — especially compared to the traditional methods.
+Online sales offer a low-cost way to try a new market — especially compared to the traditional methods.
 You can set up websites without putting many people on the ground, making it relatively inexpensive to try out and much faster to deploy.

-Invest in an integrated web store.
+4. Invest in an integrated web store

 “British products are very popular in the international market and sell well abroad, often at premium prices.
-At the chamber, our research shows us that, businesses in Greater Manchester are keen to tap into both established markets in Europe and emerging markets in Asia.
+At the Chamber, our research shows us that businesses in Greater Manchester are keen to tap into both established markets in Europe and emerging markets in Asia.
 Understandably, expanding into new markets can seem daunting and some businesses, especially SMEs, are often hesitant exporters – they want to access international markets but do not have all the information they need on logistics, currency conversions or taxation,” concludes Subrahmaniam.